Navigating a challenging landscape of disrupted global trade flows

 Market watchers are generally projecting three scenarios for the US-China trade spat.

-In the best-case scenario, the US stops at or reverses the current US$34-50 billion of tariffs it has already imposed, triggering a similar positive response from China.
-According to OCBC’s Ms Ling, there is a 25 per cent probability of this happening.
+In the best-case scenario, the US stops at or reverses the current US$34 billion to US$50billion of tariffs it has already imposed, triggering a similar positive response from China.
+According to OCBC's Ms Ling, there is a 25 per cent probability of this happening.

 In the mid-case scenario, the US holds its guns at the next level of US$200 billion in tariffs (45 per cent probability)